“Nachamu Nachamu Ami – Be consoled, be consoled my people (Isaiah 40:1).”

 Rav Ephraim Oshry (1914-2003) provides an amazing insight.
 Rav Oshry was the Rav of the Kovno Ghetto and answered many questions of halacha (Jewish law) throughout the war.
 He compiled these heartbreaking, yet inspiring responsa in a work titled, Responsa from the Depths.
-In his introduction to the third volume he raises an interesting question.
+In his introduction to the third volume he raises an interesting question and provides an incredible insight and explanation.
 The Torah states:

 But why not?
-After all, doesn’t there come a point in time when I have to let go of the past in order to build a future?
+After all, doesn’t there come a point in time when I must let go of the past in order to build a future?
 Doesn’t there come a point when I should unshackle myself from the heartbreak in order to feel joy?
 The Torah is teaching us an important lesson.
 The Jew never forgets or buries his pain – the Jew owns his pain.
 I look at my pain and I ask myself what can I learn about myself, my life and my world from this difficult situation.
 I own my pain and use it as a catalyst for growth.
-I own my pain and use its lessons as the fuel for my engine of life productivity and meaning.
-“You Shall Remember,” is the natural reaction to pain – when the wound is open – the pain is clearly felt.
+I own my pain and use its lessons as fuel for my engine of life productivity and meaning.
+“You Shall Remember,” is the natural reaction to pain when the wound is open, and the pain is clearly felt.
 But lest we think that at some point we need to forget to move on – God reminds us “You shall not forget.”
-Don’t try to bury, conceal or hide your pain – own it through learning and growing from it.
+Don’t try to bury, conceal or hide your pain – own it, learn and grow from it.

-Perhaps, this is the consolation, the nechama of Shabbos Nachamu.
-It is on Tisha B’Av that we allow ourselves to experience the crushing burden of 2,000 years of collective and individual pain.
-At times throughout the day we feel as if our soul will burst from the sadness and despair.
+Perhaps, this is the consolation, the nechama (consolation) of Shabbos Nachamu.
+On Tisha B’Av we allow ourselves to experience the crushing burden of 2,000 years of national and individual pain.
+At times throughout the day we feel as if our collective heart will burst from the sadness and despair.
 But then something amazing happens.
 We begin the process of owning our pain.
 We begin to learn from the tragedies.
-From our tears and tragedies we have learned the need for compassion, empathy and unconditional love.
-From our heartbreak, we have learned tolerance and respect.
-From our adversity, we have learned that there is no greater force in nature than the Jewish soul.
-And so we take these lessons and we inculcate within ourselves these powerful traits.
-We own our pain and we recognize that nothing and no one can stop me from accomplishing my spiritual goals and aspirations.
-The moment I learn from my pain and realize that my pain is the ultimate catalyst for my growth is the moment I begin to feel a wave of comfort.
+From our tears and sadness, we learn the need for compassion, empathy and unconditional love.
+From our heartbreak, we learn tolerance and respect.
+From our adversity, we learn that we are resilient, and can adapt and rebound from the most difficult of circumstances.
+From our loss, we learn that there is no greater force in nature than the Jewish soul.
+We take these powerful lessons and make them part of who we are.
+We own our pain and we recognize that nothing and no one can stop us from accomplishing our spiritual goals and aspirations.
+The moment we learn from our pain and realize that pain is the ultimate catalyst for growth, is the moment we begin to feel a wave of comfort.
 Those who own their pain are comforted by their pain.